 It’s fairly common knowledge that, at the most basic level, DLP and communications monitoring software work by scanning content, be it the participants, subject, body, or headers of an email or the body, properties, and even the alternate data streams of documents or files.
-When the content is scanned by the software, it’s typically striped down to its raw text which largely ignores factors such as font, style, color of the text, and in some cases formatting.
+When the content is scanned by the software, it’s typically stripped down to its raw text which largely ignores factors such as font, style, the color of the text, and in some cases formatting.

 All one has to do is to type out a unique keyword, string, or code in one point font, change the color of the text to match the background, effectively rendering it invisible to the human eye, and place it somewhere in a document such as a credit report request, tax forms, or anything that could contain sensitive information.
 Then you just tell your system to look for that code and voila!
 Now you can see whenever someone distributes the document, problem solved!

 Now, before you go run off and start marking up your important documents with these it’s important to note that, while this might seem like a reasonable solution, there’s one major problem with this approach in that it isn’t actually looking for anything.

 And by that I mean, it’s not looking for the sensitive data itself.